Livability Tax Program - Primary Residence Declaration

 For example, based on 2024 Mill Rates:

-The median assessed residential condo ($761,000) would pay the following rates on the municipal portion of your tax bill:
+The median assessed residential condo ($761,000) would pay the following rates as displayed under the municipal portion of your tax bill:

-The median residential property ($1,043,000) would pay the following rates on the municipal portion of your tax bill:
+The median residential property ($1,043,000) would pay the following rates as displayed under the municipal portion of your tax bill:

 The revenue will be used to support affordability in Canmore through such things as developing non-market homes and the Town supported infrastructure to support them.